 08 92 70 57 05 – Visa

 There is no national number for any of the utility services, which have urgency hotlines according to the region where you live.
 Make a careful note of the number given to you for your area; you can find it marked on every gas/electricity/water services payment receipt.

-Please be aware, due to the nature of varying departments and communes the above information is subject to change & you will have to personally verify the above details regarding your specific area of France.
+Due to the nature of varying departments and communes the above information is subject to change & you will have to personally verify the above details regarding your specific area of France.